Irregular Heartbeat

 Types of abnormal heart rhythms include:

-• Bradycardia – a slow heart rate (less than 60 beats per minute).
+• Bradycardia - a slow heart rate - less than 60 beats per minute.

-• Premature ventricular contractions (PVCs) – the heart seems to skip a beat, but it is often just a weak beat followed by a strong electrical impulse.
+• Premature ventricular contractions (PVCs) - the heart seems to skip a beat, but it is often just a weak beat followed by a strong electrical impulse.
+This is a common condition that many people experience occasionally.

 • Supraventricular tachycardia - a fast heartbeat occurring in the upper heart chambers.